UtrechtUniversity/programming-cafe/exercises/Julia/Installation.md

 This will return a list of commands with explanations.

 Once you've installed Julia, you can use it without further ado.
 Just type `julia` in the terminal.
+This starts the *Julia REPL*, i.e. an interactive Julia interpreter.
 You quit using `exit()`.

 # VS Code Installation